 It goes without saying that any worker who is on an aerial lift could be at risk for severe injury.
 These pieces of equipment are used to elevate individuals and have taken the place of ladders and other platforms because of the mobility and flexibility they give employees.
 However, aerial lifts can be quite dangerous if they are in anything other than perfect condition.
-It’s your job as an employer to conduct a lift inspection so that you can guarantee that your employees won’t be in harm’s way when operating or inside one.
+It’s your job as an employer to conduct a lift inspection so that you can guarantee that your employees won’t be in harm’s way when operating one.
 During this in-depth check, the Occupational Safety and Health Administration (OSHA) recommends looking over the following parts of the vehicle:

 - Battery and charger